PlaidCloud/website/content/en/docs/concepts/overview/components.md

 ---

 <!-- overview -->
-When you deploy Kubernetes, you get a cluster.
+When you deploy PlaidCloud, you get a cluster.
-{{< glossary_definition term_id="cluster" length="all" prepend="A Kubernetes cluster consists of">}}
+{{< glossary_definition term_id="cluster" length="all" prepend="A PlaidCloud cluster consists of">}}

-This document outlines the various components you need to have for a complete and working Kubernetes cluster.
+This document outlines the various components you need to have for a complete and working PlaidCloud cluster.

-{{< figure src="/images/docs/components-of-kubernetes.svg" alt="Components of Kubernetes" caption="The components of a Kubernetes cluster" class="diagram-large" >}}
+{{< figure src="/images/docs/components-of-PlaidCloud.svg" alt="Components of PlaidCloud" caption="The components of a PlaidCloud cluster" class="diagram-large" >}}

 <!-- body -->
 ## Control Plane Components